esper-io/console_docs/docs/provisioning-methods/help.md

-## Do you Need Help Choosing a Provisioning Method?
+## Do you Need Help Choosing a Onboarding Method?

 If you find choosing between these methods confusing, we have provided an easy way to find the best provisioning method: Fill the form on the right side of the Provisioning Method screen on your Console.